ThinkGeo/Mobile-Maps/README.md

 ### Step 9: Adding an External Data Source - Importing Data

 Now that we have storage permissions set up, we can store the data locally on the Android device.
 Create a new folder named `SampleData` under the `Assets` folder in the solution, then add the map data to it.
-Make sure the resources’ build action is `AndroidAsset`.
+Make sure the resources� build action is `AndroidAsset`.

 Now, we can add a method to copy the data to the external storage for the application to use.